-- 1) Unless otherwise directed by this purchase order and referenced specifications and/or drawings, the supplier shall determine the method of shipment. - 2) Shipping method must provide adequate protection to prevent damage in transit and/or storage and be conducive to normal material handling practices. - 3) One Lot Number per pallet. - 4) Gross Weight of individual containers will not exceed 50 pounds (unless otherwise approved by the Buyer). - 5) Equal Quantities per Container (except for one clearly marked "Short Pack" container). - 6) Container marking must face outside of pallet. - 7) At least one side of each container is to be marked with the following information: - a) Buyer Part Number and barcode printed using Code 128 Barcode font - b) Part Name - c) Drawing Number OR Specification Number as stated on purchase order - d) Lot Number or Batch number and barcode printed using Code 128 Barcode font - e) Quantity and barcode printed using Code 128 Barcode font - f) Purchase Order (PO) Number and line item number and barcode printed using Code 128 Barcode font
+- 1) Unless otherwise directed by this purchase order and referenced specifications and/or drawings, the Supplier shall determine the method of shipment. - 2) Shipping method must provide adequate protection to prevent damage in transit and/or storage and be conducive to normal material handling practices. - 3) One Lot Number per pallet. - 4) Gross Weight of individual containers will not exceed 50 pounds (unless otherwise approved by the Buyer). - 5) Equal Quantities per Container (except for one clearly marked "Short Pack" container). - 6) Container marking must face outside of pallet. - 7) At least one side of each container is to be marked with the following information: - a) Buyer Part Number - b) Part Name - c) Drawing Number OR Specification Number as stated on purchase order - d) Lot Number, if applicable - e) Quantity - f) Purchase Order (PO) Number